winsmith/libi-page/presskit.md

 Right now, Libi only shows you various correlated graphs and lets you decide yourself if there's anything going on.
 In future versions, I want to add way more types of data from HealthKit.
 I want to calculate correlation coefficients directly, so the app can pop up and say "hey, x and y seem to be related.
 Do you want to see a graph about that?"

 ## Who wrote Libi?
-Hi, I'm Daniel Jilg!
+Hi, I'm **Daniel Jilg**!
 I'm an app developer from Augsburg, Germany.
 35 years of age, married, two cats.

 My previous occupations included being a CTO for a medium size app development agency, and founder of a sadly failed startup that wanted to shoot new kinds of communications satellites into orbit.
 These days I mostly freelance for companies who build privacy-enhancing apps, or browsers, or both.
 And I build the occasional app myself — Libi is the first of a new wave of those, but my first app, TenPlusTwo, was among the first 100 apps on the iOS App Store when it launched way back when.

 I'm super into space.
 If you are too, check out my talks about [computers in space](https://www.youtube.com/watch?v=OTys3VzCe7o) and [calculating orbits in the solar system using swift](https://www.youtube.com/watch?v=09iTidqkriw) 🚀